Here's all the information you need about the Leghorn to make the right decision.

 The only real issue may be their large comb which can be susceptible to frostbite.
 Some American versions of the Leghorn are bred with rose combs to prevent that very problem.

 Frostbite is easily avoided by making sure your coop is free from moisture which will freeze.
 Some owners rub Vaseline into the comb to keep it protected.
 However, I've kept Leghorns in very cold conditions and have never needed to do that.

 The Leghorn is a busy bird, always very active, usually the first out of the coop in the morning and last in at night.

-They're excellent at foraging : they like nothing better than to scratch around all day in even the poorest of soils, hunting for any tasty morsel they can find.
+They're excellent at foraging.
+They like nothing better than to scratch around all day in even the poorest of soils, hunting for any tasty morsel they can find.

-They don't much like being picked up, either, so they're not really for you if you're looking for a child-friendly pet.
+They don't much like being picked up, either, so they're not really for you if you're looking for a child-friendly pet who loves a cuddle.

 They lay with a pure white shell and, once they're a few months into laying, they're the largest eggs I get.

-Needless to say, they taste wonderful too!
+Needless to say, their eggs taste wonderful too!

-There's also a breed Group on Facebook, which is often a good place to start if you want to buy.
+However, there's also a breed Group on Facebook, which is often a good place to start if you want to buy.
 It's a 'closed' group to make sure it's kept strictly to chicken-lovers, so you'll need to request to join.

 So if you're looking for a combination of a great layer and a friendly, funny, family bird, take a look at my article about them.